 and I’m not Superwoman.
 My kids are old enough to help out with the laundry and I believe every child should have responsibilities and learn how to contribute to a family.
 When the dryer is finished, who ever is assigned “sorting duty” opens the dryer and sorts the clean clothes into the respective bins.
 No folding required, just toss the clothes in the bins.
 Then each member of the family has to take their bin of clean clothes to fold and put away.
 Of course I help my preschooler with his laundry.
 This has really helped to make laundry more manageable, and piles of clean clothes no longer sit on my couch for a week, waiting to be taken care of.

-To clear the clutter off the washer and dryer, we made semi-floating shelves, two on each side of the window to hold the detergents.
-I’ll show you later this week how to make these shelves yourself.
+To clear the clutter off the washer and dryer, we made semi-FLOATING SHELVES, two on each side of the window to hold the detergents.
+Click that link to see how to make these shelves yourself.
 We buy detergent in bulk, but those containers are so ugly!
 I wanted EVERYTHING to be pretty, so why not use creative containers for the detergent and softener?
 Just refill the bottles once a week!
 They work great, are easy for the kids to use, and look beautiful!
 The baskets, bottles, jar, and vase were all found at TJ Maxx/ Home Goods.

 Time to accessorize!
-I’ll show you soon how easy it is to make this paisley framed art.
+I’ll show you soon how easy it is to make this paisley DIY framed fabric art.

 The shell prints were found at Target.
 I placed them high above the top shelves to draw the eye upward toward the bead board ceiling.